 Mission

-The mission of the Computer Science program is to educate students in the principles and practices of computer science preparing them for a lifetime of learning and careers in software design and development, computing systems technology and research.
+The mission of the Computer Science program is to educate students in the principles and practices of computer science, preparing them for life-long learning and careers in software design and development, computing systems technology, and research.

 Accreditation

-The Faculty of Natural and Applied Sciences was accredited by the Computing Accreditation Commission of ABET for its Bachelor of Science program in Computer Science in 2016.
+The Faculty of Natural and Applied Sciences (FNAS) was accredited by the Computing Accreditation Commission of ABET, the global accreditor of college and university programs in applied sciences, computing, engineering, and engineering technology, across the three campuses in 2018 and retroactive to Fall 2016, for its Bachelor of Science program in Computer Science.

 Program Educational Objectives

-3. 3.Have interpersonal skills needed for effective team-oriented problem solving as well as clear communication with technical and non-technical stakeholders; and
+3. 3.Have interpersonal skills needed for effective team-oriented problem solving as well as clear communication with technical and non-technical stakeholders.

 4. 4.Identify, analyze and address legal, ethical, social and security concerns associated with the computing field.